 Growing up in Maryland, former Alabama Crimson Tide defensive back and now Dallas Cowboys star Trevon Diggs was fueled by competition.
 He had two older brothers to play with while his mother worked hard to put food on the table for the growing boys.
-Each one of them turned into great football players, too, but one thing was always missing: Their father.
+Each one of them turned into great American football players, but one thing was always missing: Their father.

 Over the years, the 24-year-old Trevon had to lean on his older brother for guidance, especially as the cornerback became a second-round pick in the 2020 NFL Draft.

 Yep, the Diggs have some good football genes in them.

 Trevon's brother, who is 27, is Pro Bowl and All-Pro Buffalo Bills wide receiver Stefon Diggs, who led the NFL in both receiving yards (1,535) and receptions (127) in 2020.
 Stefon was a star receiver at Maryland before blossoming into an even bigger star with the Minnesota Vikings.

 Trevon & Stefon Diggs' Dad Passed Away at 39